It’s Easy To Calculate Your 13th Month Pay!

 13th-month pay vs Christmas bonus

 Aside from the 13th-month pay, many employees get another benefit called “Christmas bonus.”
 However, this is purely dependent on the employer’s initiative as it isn’t mandated by law.

 If employers fail to provide 13th-month pay

 An employer who fails to pay the 13th-month benefit can be subjected to administrative cases.
 Employees can file their charges at the nearest DOLE office.
-This monetary benefit is in pursuant to Presidential Decree (PD) 851 signed by former President Ferdinand Marcos on December 16, 1975, which was later amended by the succeeding President Corazon Aquino.
+This monetary benefit is pursuant to Presidential Decree (PD) 851 signed by former President Ferdinand Marcos on December 16, 1975, which was later amended by the succeeding President Corazon Aquino.
 This mandate’s sole purpose is to allow Filipinos more discretionary money for Christmas and New Year celebrations.

 It’s the only time of the year when our pockets are full or at least a few thousand pesos heavier.
-As we close in on Christmas season and plan for our celebration, it’s also the perfect time to kick-start our savings or investment plans.
+As we close in on the Christmas season and plan for our celebration, it’s also the perfect time to kick-start our savings or investment plans.